Micha-89/Micha-89/README.md

  - 👯 I’m looking to collaborate on MERN stack projects.
  - 📫 How to reach me: https://www.linkedin.com/in/michael-raman/

 ## I want to work as a web dev in Berlin!
-More about me:

  ### What my previous work experience offers: